 Dear no sound from boyfriend,

 Not everyone makes a commotion at climax; it's possible to remain silent while stimulated, including at orgasm time.
 Although he may not express himself verbally, inside your boyfriend may be panting, moaning, and yelling your name, but keeps his mouth shut for fear of letting anyone within earshot in on what's going down.
 Many people — especially when young — are taught that sexual activities — masturbation, oral sex, intercourse, etc. — are best kept secret.
-This belief remains with many adults long after mom or dad would ever "catch" us in a sex act, but is powerful enough to keep us quiet for a long time.
+This belief remains with many adults long after mom or dad would ever "catch" them in a sex act, but is powerful enough to keep them quiet for a long time.
 His stillness and apparent lack of reaction could also come from feeling nervous, tense, or uncomfortable with part or all of what's going on.
 A few more ideas:

 - Consider what your partner is like during at parties or during conversations.
 Is he normally on the quieter or more reserved side?